zaydbf/GAIAthon/README.md

 The following diagram provides a high-level overview of the complete system architecture, illustrating the interaction between the core components:

+### 2.1.
+EO System
-1. **EO System:** Earth Observation data, mainly from sentinel 5P imagery, is processed to compute gas concentrations for CO, CH4, NO2, O3 and  SO2
+Earth Observation data, mainly from sentinel 5P imagery, is processed to compute gas concentrations for CO, CH4, NO2, O3 and  SO2
+### 2.2.
+IoT System
-2. **IoT System:** Physical sensors deployed in the field collect environmental and gas concentration data.
+Physical sensors deployed in the field collect environmental and gas concentration data.
 The data is transmitted via LoRa to a LoRaWAN Stack in a virtual server in the cloud.
+For a detailed view of the IoT system and its components, see the [IoT README](./IoT/README.md)
+### 2.3.
+Web Application
-3. **Web Application:** Serves as the interface for users to visualize real-time sensor data, EO insights, and analytics.
+Serves as the interface for users to visualize real-time sensor data, EO insights, and analytics.
 For a detailed view of the web application's internal architecture, see the [Web README](./Web/README.md)

 ![Architecture Diagram](Documents/images/GlobalArch.jpg)

 ---

-## Setup
+## 3. Setup

-### 1. Clone the Repository
+### 3.1.
+Clone the Repository

 ```bash
 git clone https://github.com/zaydbf/GAIAthon.git
 cd GAIAthon
 ```

-### 2. Environment Configuration
+### 3.2.
+Environment Configuration

 Create & Configure `.env` with Copernicus, Groq API credentials and VM vAriables. (in Web/backend/.env)

 Check `.env.exemple` for more details [.env.exemple](./Web/backend/.env.exemple)

-### 3. Build and Run
+### 3.3.
+Build and Run

    ```bash